 The Crystal Showers Falls Walk is an enchanted day-hike through the lush rainforest of Dorrigo National Park.
 Water from the whispy falls has turned the surrounding forest a stunning oversaturated green.

 Best bit: You can walk behind the falls!
 Feast on that new perspective, then close your eyes and listen to the bird calls mingling with the crashing water.
 Welcome to your happy place.

 Close to: Blackheath, Sydney

-No it’s, not the big one in the states, but you can start to forgive the somewhat unoriginal name when you find out that this track has been in service for over 100 years.
-The Grand Canyon Track is a rainforest walk that winds beneath waterfalls, caresses your face with ferns and skirts over muddy patches on stepping stones.
+No it’s, not that big canyon in the US, but you can start to forgive the somewhat unoriginal name when you find out that this track has been in service for over 100 years.
+The Grand Canyon Track is a rainforest walk that winds beneath waterfalls, caresses your face with ferns, and skirts over muddy patches on stepping stones.

-One of the most exquisite hikes in the Blue Mountains, this day tripper is super close to Sydney and is best tackled counter-clockwise for a finale on top of Evans Lookout.
+One of the most exquisite hikes in the Blue Mountains, this day trip rainforest walk is super close to Sydney and is best tackled counter-clockwise for a finale on top of Evans Lookout.
 Why are you still here?
 Go.
 Now!

 3. Gloucester Tops Circuit